Defining Family Support

 NTDC Family Support Projects

 The Family Support Project was developed in 2017, with funding sourced through Tusla.
 The Project works in a variety of ways to provide supports for young people and families in the town of Roscrea.

 Referrals can be made by a wide variety of sources, including self-referrals.
 The family support worker is there to provide one-to-one support, as well as parenting programmes for both groups and individuals, Meitheals, a listening ear, a signpost service when needed, and is always good for a cuppa.

 NTDC operates two family support projects under:

 The Family Support service is a community-based early intervention approach that works in partnership with families, different agencies and professionals to ensure efficient delivery of services.
-The service is child-centred and works to promote and protect the health, well-being and rights of all children, young people, and their families.
+The service is child-centered and works to promote and protect the health, well-being and rights of all children, young people, and their families.
 At the same time, particular attention is given to those who are vulnerable or at risk.

 Family support is a strengths-based approach which promotes family coping, resilience and strengthens positive informal social networks.
 The Family support worker is there to provide one to one support, parenting support, delivery of parenting programmes or a signposting service when needed.
 Families can self-refer by directly contacting the Family support worker or can be referred by other professionals.